umutyilmaz44/NodeJs-WebApp-Api-JWT/README.md

 Technologies and libraries used in the project are specified in the noteice.md file.
 To mention in summary; Express ejs sequelize is used.
+JavaScript was used as a programming language in the project.

 Database first approach has been adopted in the project.
 Tables defined in Postgresql are automatically transformed into models in the project with sequalize-auto.